aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-gs1-encoding/_index.md

 ## Step 1: Initialize the Barcode Generator

-The first step is to initialize the BarcodeGenerator object with the desired encoding type.
-In this case, we are using Databar Expanded encoding.
+Create a `BarcodeGenerator` instance and specify the Databar Expanded symbology:

 ```csharp
 string path = "Your Directory Path";